rosenhagen/image_process/Readme.rst

 the original image (the original image is the value of the ``src`` attribute of the ``<img>``).
 Image descriptions are hints about the width in pixels of the associated image and must have the suffix ``w``.
-The ``default`` names the image to use to replace the ``src`` attribute of the image.
+The ``default`` specifies the image to use to replace the ``src`` attribute of the image.
 This is the image that will be displayed by browsers that do not support the ``srcset`` syntax.

 In the two examples above, the ``default`` is a string referring to one of the images in the ``srcset``.
-However, the ``default`` value could also be a list of operations to generate a different derivative image.
+However, the ``default`` value could also be a list of operations to generate a different image.

-To make the images in your article responsives, you must add them the special class ``image-process-`` followed by the name of the transformation you wish to apply, exactly like you would do for the image replacement case, described above.
+To make the images in your article responsives, you must add them the special class ``image-process-`` followed by the name of the transformation you wish to apply, exactly like you would do for the image replacement case described above.
 So, if you write your content in HTML or in Markdown, do something like this:

 .. code-block:: html